-- Be visible in the workplace – where appropriate.
+- Be visible (even if virtual) in the workplace – where appropriate.
 Let your presence be known and seen.
 Talk with the staff.
 One of the biggest factors to helping a workplace prepare for possible risk is to demonstrate that they understand the employees may be affected and the implications if this is so.
 Acknowledgment and expression of this awareness along with a well thought-through plan significantly reduces the chance of further distress over time.
 It matters that “the company cares” about the employee as a person.

 - Let your staff know that you know their work may temporarily be affected.
 Ask what they need.